pbnjay/anydata/README.md

 string provided.

-TarballWrapper
-    A Tarball Wrapper for extracting files within (optionally compressed) .tar archives.
-It will recognize files ending in any the following
+ * `TarballWrapper` - A Wrapper for extracting files within (optionally compressed) .tar archives.
-    suffixes:
-				.tar .tar.gz .tgz .tar.bz1 .tbz2 .tar.bzip2

-ZipWrapper
+    It will recognize files ending in any the following suffixes: `.tar .tar.gz .tgz .tar.bz2 .tbz2 .tar.bzip2`

-    A Zip Wrapper for extracting files within .zip archives.
+ * `ZipWrapper` - A Wrapper for extracting files within .zip archives.

-BzWrapper
-    A Bzip2 decompression wrapper for non-archives.
+ * `BzWrapper` - A decompression wrapper for bzip2'd files.

-GzWrapper
-    A Gzip decompression wrapper for non-archives.
+ * `GzWrapper` - A decompression wrapper for gzip'd files.

 TODO List